jsheppard95/PyBer_Analysis/README.md

 - Suburban: 625
 - Urban: 1,625

-We see the number of rides in urban cities is 13 times that of rural cities, which likely follows from a population difference of similar magnitude.
+The number of rides in urban cities is 13 times that of rural cities, which likely follows from a population difference of similar magnitude.

 ### Total Drivers